 hack to a beach body.
 It gets paralysing the amount of conflicting information on the internet.

 I am not going to promise a six pack in a few weeks, but here are a few tips that will

-guarantee losing weight in a sustainable and healthy way.
+guarantee to help you loose weight in a sustainable and healthy way.

 Be in a Calorie Deficit

-The short answer is to burn fat your body needs to be burning more calories than you
+The short answer is to burn fat and loose weight your body needs to be burning more calories than you

 For example, an average man needs 2500 calories daily to maintain (This can vary wildly

 depending on genetics, weight, height).
 To lose one pound per week he would need a 500-

 calorie deficit, 2000 calories daily.